capstoneelibriaries/JNS-Libraries/concept/script.md

 ## Transactions

 Thank you James, hello everyone, I'm Nathaniel and I will walk us through the process of performing a trade.
-We'll clikc the **offer trade button**, which is only visible because of our **Spring Security Model**.
+We'll click the **offer trade button**, which is only visible because of our **Spring Security Model**.
 If we weren't logged in, this button would not be available.

 We're now taken to the trade page.
 On the left side, we have the owner of the ad and on the right side we have our ads that we can offer to trade.
-I did this by using SQL queries in **Hibernate framework** to retrieve information from both users, then constructed models of the Ads and displayed them, *iteratively* through **Thymeleaf**.
+I did this by using SQL queries in the **Hibernate framework** to retrieve information from both users, then constructed models of the Ads and displayed them, *iteratively* through **Thymeleaf**.

 We'll select the ad we just listed, and submit a trade offer.
 A *post* request is submitted, which builds a *trade reqeust